Jerzey Street Band

 Breaking Radio Silence

 These lads from Manchester have a strong influence and love affair from bands across the Atlantic.
-On their debut album Breaking Radio Silence, you can hear faint impressions of Bruce Springsteen and even The Eagles in some tracks.
+On their debut album Breaking Radio Silence, you can hear faint impressions of Bruce Springsteen.
+You can even catch The Eagles in some tracks.
 It’s hard to tell if Jerzey Street Band is merely a tribute or if they have an acute affection for this era of rock and roll.
 This era is far from lost with an abundance of radio stations transmitting the splendor of our rock and roll pioneers on a daily basis.
 Jerzey Street Band’s big mistake was ignoring the pitfall of sacrificing invention for the sake of familiarity.

 Breaking Radio Silence starts triumphantly enough with the straightforward twangy rock anthem “Pale Blue River,” a very classic American rock in its approach with driving bass grooves and guitar strums flooded with flanger.
 If the whole album stuck with this strong (and road tested) formula, you would not have had such contradiction from track to track.
 “Reason to Speak” is the first example where a modern injection starts veering the album off the tracks.
 Other than the vibrant harmonica sprawls, the song is eye-rolling and beyond campy.

 With lyrics like “So funny – Cuter than a bunny, I get drunk on your smile,” you think you are listening to a knockoff of Train than the more intended Lynyrd Skynyrd.
 This troubling trend continues on intermittent tracks and stalls their version of the self-described “freight train rock.”